 It all comes down to the nature of both stories the game wants to tell.
 You can’t take the inmates seriously as a threat because the game wants you to like them, but at the same time you cannot like them because the game wants you to see them as a threat.
 It’s an absolutely maddening sit because you never know if you should be amused by Luke’s weaknesses or be afraid for his survival.

-With no cohesion between the two and the overall design of the game fitting more into the familiar anime archetypes for these particular female tropes, you can be forgiven if your brain rends itself into two trying to figure out what the tone of the game is.
 Even now from the auspicious confines of my luxurious VNs Now HQ, I cannot tell you for sure HOW you’re supposed to take this game.
 The demo simply doesn’t accomplish the most basic element of storytelling: establishing a tone for the story to take place in.
 In an attempt to be both a light-hearted, harem-style game and a dark, dramatic thriller it fails at both.
 The only thing I really took away from it is its intended audience…and boy is that one a kick to the head.

 Let me ask you a question; who would actually want to be Luke?
 In most of these harem tales, the protagonist is supposed to be a reflection of the audience to allow them to escape into some sort of romantic and/or sexual fantasy.
 Because it tried to merge that type of narrative into this game, I can’t help but feel the developers of Locked Souls found something about Luke appealing enough to have the audience identify with him.
 So, what is it?